PolaricServer/Database-plugin/README.md

 map-extents, map-layer setups, etc through a REST API.

 Currently it includes some js snippets that can be installed as extensions to the webapp package.
-Note that webapp is to be replaced with webapp2 and these will eventually go away.
+Note that the old _webapp_ is to be replaced with _webapp2_ and these will eventually go away.

 Future uses may include (SAR) mission information, users, etc.